pchemguy/ChatGPTExploratoryPrompting/Technical/MetaPromptDemo.md

-# Ask ChatGPT to help you generate, debug, and fix prompts
+# Tutorial - generate, debug, and fix prompts with ChatGPT help

 When asked nicely, ChatGPT can refine [prompts or generate new ones](#prompt-generation---meta-prompt) based on a brief description.
 If a prompt does not work as expected, check the memory context and attempt to reproduce the issue in a fresh chat first, updating the memory context if necessary.
 Next, directly [ask ChatGPT about the issue](#chatgpt-assisted-prompt-debugging-and-fixing) and request a detailed explanation.
 Finally, seek ChatGPT's assistance in modifying the prompt to achieve the desired outcome.
 I have tried this approach once so far in a technical coding context, and it worked remarkably well.
 ## Prompt generation - Meta-prompt